zzonyo/trust-docs-test/source/index.html.md

 You are recommended to read the status code from the returned message.
 If the above four types of status code appear, the returned data is not accurate and couldn't be used as reference.

-二、We notice that the system is sometimes overloaded when the market suddenly turns to be highly volatile.
+三、We notice that the system is sometimes overloaded when the market suddenly turns to be highly volatile.
 If the system is busy recently or the following prompts appear:

 {“status”: “error”, “err_code”: 1004, “err_msg”: “System busy.
 Please try again later.”, “ts”:}